 Boca Del Cielo, Chiapas: An Unspoilt Pacific Paradise (2024)

 The phrase “hidden gem” is a little too overused in my opinion.
-However, Boca del Cielo, Chiapas is definitely a hidden gem.
+But Boca del Cielo definitely deserves this title.

 Stunning mountain scenery, deep gorges, thick jungles, spectacular waterfalls (like Cascadas Roberto Barrios), atmospheric colonial towns, mystical Mayan ruins, and a wealth of traditional Indigenous culture.